Yonaim/cpp-containers/README.md

 ### `allocator / common infrastructure`

-* Allocator storage uses a small base layer with a compile-time stateless/stateful branch so empty allocators can benefit from **EBO**, while stateful allocators are stored normally without changing the container API.
+* Allocator storage uses a small base layer with a compile-time stateless/stateful branch so empty allocators can benefit from EBO, while stateful allocators are stored normally without changing the container API.
 * Allocation and object lifetime are kept separate (allocate → `uninitialized_*`/construct → destroy → deallocate) to match STL-style lifetimes.
 * Iterator/category dispatch is used across range operations to keep behavior correct (and efficient) across iterator types.